Funding for Projects with Urgent Need on Cape Cod

 The Kelley Foundation was founded in 1954 as a result of two years of conversations between Dr. Julius G. Kelley, the superintendent of the then Barnstable County Hospital in Pocasset, and a successful retired businessman born on the Cape, Edward Bangs Kelley.
 The latter began his career starting a small grocery business in Dennis and went on to become owner of the E.B.
 Kelley Construction and Equipment Company in New York.
 He traveled widely throughout the world, marrying a countess from Budapest, Elza DeHorvath.
 The Kelleys made Manhattan their home but always kept a house in Dennisport.

 Dr. Kelley and E.B.
 Kelley, as he was known, were distant relatives.
 Sometime after E.B. and Elza Kelley retired back to the Cape, the hospital superintendent proposed the idea of a foundation to promote the health and welfare of the inhabitants of Barnstable County.

-Over the years the Foundation has regularly received additional bequests and donations.
-Today the Foundation has assets of over $6 million.
-In the last 20 years, the organization has paid out approximately $3.5 million in scholarships and in grants in the categories of health, social services, cultural, educational, and the environment.
-These are all areas with urgent needs on the Cape.
+Over the years the foundation has regularly received additional bequests and donations.
+Today the foundation has assets of over $8 million.
+In the last 20 years, the organization has paid out approximately $5 million in scholarships and in grants in the categories of health, social services, cultural, educational, and the environment – all areas with urgent needs on the Cape.